What is Design Thinking?

 Typical Lean UX Design Process

-There are 2 key concepts to put into practice at this phase and throughout the rest of the UX process.
+There are two key concepts to put into practice at this phase and throughout the rest of the UX process.
 The first is creating a hypothesis.
 The second is called MVP (Minimum Viable Product).

 A prototype is a representation of what the user experience will be.
 Choosing which tool to use for your prototype depends on: